equinor/fusion-framework/packages/modules/feature-flag/README.md

 9. Plugin instance
     - the plugin creates initial flags, like read stored flags or fetch flags from a service
     - the plugin returns a callback function for connecting the plugin to the provider
-    - the plugin returns a callback function for subscribing to toggle changes of flags
 10. the configurator return an instance of the config
 11. the module create a provider instance
 12. the provider connects the plugins